bartificer/programming-by-stealth/docs/pbs21.md

 ## Some Quick Revision

-Before moving into jQuery proper, let’s take a moment to refresh our memory of some HTML and CSS basics, and let’s take the time to define some terminology.
+Before moving into jQuery proper, let’s take a moment to refresh our memory of some HTML and CSS basics.
+Let’s take the time to define some terminology.

 ### HTML Tags, Elements & Attributes